digitalaltar/mushrooms/README.md

 # Mushrooms

 "Mushrooms" presents a charming tribute to nature through the lens of generative art using p5.js.
 It features an animated, ever-changing landscape populated by various mushrooms and friends, embodying a serene and whimsical atmosphere.
-This digital art piece combines technology and organic themes, showcasing the possibilities of p5.js in creating dynamic, nature-inspired visuals.
-It's a delightful exploration of animation and generative art, inviting viewers to appreciate the digital representation of natural growth and harmony.
+This piece uses no images to render the scene, relying instead on thoughtfully combined code and randomization - demonstrating the possibilities of p5.js in creating dynamic, nature-inspired visuals.
+It's a delightful exploration of animation and generative art, inviting viewers to appreciate the digital representation of natural variation and harmony.

 ## Technology